 Due to the high amounts of acidic cannabinoids and low amounts of converted cannabinoids, it is likely that cannabis tea works in a different way.
 However, at this point it is not clear what the effects are exactly, as this has never been tested.

 Edibles (cookies and brownies) are another common way of consuming cannabis orally.
 Unfortunately, there are currently no scientifically approved methods available for the analysis of cannabinoids and/or terpenes in edibles containing herbal cannabis or extracts.
 As a result, no good scientific data is available on the potency, composition or consistency of edibles.
 Theoretically, issues that are likely to occur with edibles include proper mixing (ensuring one edible has the same potency as the next), and stability of these products during storage.
 Consequently, the use of standardised recipes and procedures is very important for edibles.

 Worldwide, smoking is the most common method of intake, either as a straight herbal product or in combination with tobacco.
 It is certainly not the healthiest one.
-Inhalation of toxic compounds may pose serious health risks due to release of by-products such as tar, ammonia and carbon monoxide.
+Inhalation of toxic compounds may pose serious health risks due to release of highly noxious by-products such as tar, ammonia and carbon monoxide.